Vicinansa/vicinansa.github.io/_pages/about.md

   - /about.html
 ---
 I am currently a Research Fellow at The University of Melbourne under the supervision of <a href="https://findanexpert.unimelb.edu.au/profile/474-girish-nair"> Professor Girish Nair</a>.
-I recently concluded my PhD studies at the University of Illinois Urbana-Champaign (UIUC) under the supervision of <a href="http://liberzon.csl.illinois.edu/">Professor Daniel Liberzon</a>  on control and estimation with finite data-rate.
-Previously, I did my master's studies under <a href="https://scholar.google.fr/citations?user=bHfxlykAAAAJ&hl=en">Professor Paulo Sérgio Pereira da Silva</a> and <a href="https://www.researchgate.net/profile/Claudio-Garcia-12">Professor Claudio Garcia</a> on differential algebraic methods in control and estimation at the University of São Paulo.
+I concluded my PhD studies at the University of Illinois Urbana-Champaign (UIUC) under the supervision of <a href="http://liberzon.csl.illinois.edu/">Professor Daniel Liberzon</a>  on control and estimation with finite data-rate in 2023.

 My research interests are:
- - control and estimation with finite data-rate
+ - Control and estimation with finite data-rate
- - information theory
+ - Information theory
- - dynamical systems and chaos
+ - Dynamical systems and chaos
+ - Stochastic dynamics
- - switched and hybrid systems
+ - Hybrid systems
- - nonlinear estimation and control
- - differential algebraic methods in estimation and control
+ - Nonlinear estimation and control

 Some applications of these topics that interest me are
- - quantized control and estimation
+ - Quantized control and estimation
+ - Fundamental limitations on machine learning algorithms
- - numerical methods
+ - Numerical methods
- - signal processing with data-rate limitations
+ - Signal processing with data-rate limitations
- - control over communication networks
+ - Control and estimation over communication networks
- - power systems control and estimation

 # Teaching Experience

+**The University of Melbourne (Instructor)**

+- Control Systems (ELEN90055)   Second semester 2024

 **University of Illinois Urbana-Champaign (Teaching Assistant)**